Plaza de Méndez Núñez: Outstanding buildings

 On the south side of the square is the Pazo de los Cru y Montenegro, which crosses Don Gonzalo street with its pointed arch.
 This manor house dates back to the 15th century, although it has undergone numerous subsequent modifications, particularly in the 16th and 19th centuries.
-Its façade was rebuilt in the Baroque style and it has a large stone coat of arms from the 17th century, known as the Coat of Arms of the Twelve Lineages, with the arms of Montenegro, Mariño, Sotomayor and Cru, and French windows with balconies on the upper floor.
+Its façade was rebuilt in the eclectic style and it has a large stone coat of arms from the 17th century, known as the Coat of Arms of the Twelve Lineages, with the arms of Montenegro, Mariño, Sotomayor and Cru, and French windows with balconies on the upper floor.
 The manor house preserves the remains of its original crenellated tower, whose battlements have been replaced by a conventional roof.

 The Pazo de los Mosquera is located to the west of the square.
 Its construction began in the 16th century and was modified in the 18th century.
 The top floor was added in the 20th century.
 Until then, it only had a ground floor and a lower floor.
 The coat of arms on the façade belongs to Luis Mosquera Sotomayor, who lived here in the 16th century.
 The interior of the manor house was divided into houses.
 At the beginning of the 20th century, this building housed the Balmes School, where the avant-garde writer Luis Amado Carballo did his first studies.